 Find out how to manage debt to pay it off faster and feel in control of your money.

-When there isn’t any room in your budget to pay all your debts, you need to put together a plan.
-Use the steps below to come up with a plan.
-You can find a financial counsellor on the Financial Counselling Australia website to help you get started.
+When there isn’t enough money in your budget to pay all your debts, you need to put together a plan.
+The steps below can help.

 Step 1 - identify and prioritise your debts